caltechlibrary/irdm-queue-portal/README.md

 have a CaltechAUTHORS access token set in the CTATOK environment variable or as a GitHub repo secret.

-This repo also utilizes a 'data' branch to hold the queue data.
-You might need to create this manually the first time you set up the repo.

 ## Usage

-You can harvest and render the table by [golng here](https://github.com/caltechlibrary/irdm-queue-portal/actions/workflows/render.yaml) and clicking the "Run Workflow" button.
+You can harvest and render the table by [going here](https://github.com/caltechlibrary/irdm-queue-portal/actions/workflows/render.yaml) and clicking the "Run Workflow" button.